-If you have a known blood sugar problem, such as diabetes, please follow your doctor's advice instead of mine as I'm not familiar with these more serious blood sugar imbalances.
+If you have a known blood sugar problem, such as diabetes, please follow your doctor's advice instead of mine.

 Your liver is the main detoxifying organ cleaning the alcohol off your system and the kidneys are the main organ to clean your blood.
 Both will suffer from alcohol consumption.

-Natural antioxidants will help support these organs too, so eat plenty of colourful fruit and vegetables.
-Some of the best antioxidants out there are chaga mushroom tinctures or tea, broccoli sprouts and other sprouts, and berries, redbush tea, etc. Alkalizing, grounding, and antioxidants are to some extent the same thing and will all greatly help with hangover.
-For more information, read the relevant articles on this website.
+Natural antioxidants will help support these organs, so eat plenty of colourful fruit and vegetables.
+Some of the best antioxidants out there are chaga mushroom tinctures or tea, broccoli sprouts and other sprouts, and berries, redbush tea, etc. Alkalizing, grounding, and antioxidants are to some extent the same thing and will all greatly help with hangover..

-Artificial antioxidants may actually harm your kidneys so I would personally stay away from these.
+Artificial antioxidants may actually harm your kidneys so I would personally stay away from those.

-Also, stay away from green tea and other caffeine sources and toxins, as these will stress your liver further and make your current and possibly future hangovers worse as well!
+Also, stay away from green tea and other caffeine sources and toxins, as these may stress your liver and adrenals further and make your current and possibly future hangovers worse as well!

 You can also find the meridian points for the kidneys and the liver - these are located on your back and elsewhere.
 Massaging these points will help you identify and support distressed organs: i.e. a painful point will mark a compromised organ and massaging will help strengthen it.
+Sometimes massaging one acupoint too much may cause some problems, however.
 For more information you can refer to Donna Eden's work, for example.

-In addition, you can of course research liver and kidney strengthening herbs and foods, take water enemas or colonics, wheatgrass implants, etc. There are supplements also suitable for strengthening these organs but it would be best to consult a nutritionist first because there are many bad-quality supplements out there and because it is easy to waste a lot of money on supplements which then turn out not to be the most critical ones for you.
+In addition, you can of course research liver and kidney strengthening herbs and foods, take water enemas or colonics, coffee enemas, liver flushes (not when hangover!), wheatgrass implants, etc. There are supplements also suitable for strengthening these organs but it would be best to consult a nutritionist first because 1) there are many bad-quality supplements out there, 2) taking supplements can cause imbalances if not done correctly, and 3) because it is easy to waste a lot of money on supplements which then turn out not to be the most critical ones for you.
 A nutritionist can see what the main health challenges you are dealing with are, and help you strenghten your body over the long-term so that you won't get as bad hangovers anymore in the first place!

 Additional, symptomatic hangover remedies can also be added to the above list: